 High potassium foods provide a diet that is complete in all nutrients.
-If you restrict the diet to just certain types of food groups however, you can have deficiencies.
-There are several types of diet that have unique potential deficiencies that can be guarded against if you know about them.
+If you restrict your diet to just certain types of food groups, however, you can have deficiencies.
+Several types of diet have unique potential deficiencies that you can guard against, if you know about them.

 Multiple reports have examined the potential deficiencies in a vegan diet.
 There is no one single vegan diet, but all the vegan diets avoid animal food sources.
 The major potential deficiencies include Vitamins D and B12, various amino acids, iron, selenium and some other trace elements, and iodine.

 One study found vegans to only get about 40% of the recommended iodine intake (Eur J Clin Nutr.
 2003 Aug;57(8):947-55.).
 Findings were similar in other studies, including one done in the U.S. (J Clin Endocrinol Metab.
 2011 Aug;96(8):E1303-7.)

 The high potassium diet is not a vegan or vegetarian diet, but does include a lot of fruits and vegetables.
 A great many plants and plant products are high in potassium.
 But if you limit your diet solely to plants, you must give attention to getting enough of other nutrients commonly deficient in vegan diets.
 Some individual reports of iodine deficiency in vegans have shown pregnant or lactating women and young children on a vegan diet are especially prone to iodine deficiency.

 You have several ways to avoid deficiency.
 Some common foods have iodine added.
 In the U.S., table salt is iodized, but the salt added to processed food is not iodized.
 Adding salt goes against the high potassium foods diet.
 Those vegans who do not add salt to their dishes need another source of iodine.